AgrYpn1a/os-threading/README.md

 # Multi-Threaded Programming
-__Based on Operating Systems course at the Faculty of Sciences, University of Novi Sad.__
+_Based on Operating Systems course at the Faculty of Sciences, University of Novi Sad._

+Course notes, and examples in Java.
+Go to wiki for more, or repository for source code.